mdn/content/files/en-us/web/api/webgl_api/tutorial/adding_2d_content_to_a_webgl_context/index.md

 ---
 {{WebGLSidebar("Tutorial")}} {{PreviousNext("Web/API/WebGL_API/Tutorial/Getting_started_with_WebGL", "Web/API/WebGL_API/Tutorial/Using_shaders_to_apply_color_in_WebGL")}}

 Once you've successfully [created a WebGL context](/en-US/docs/Web/API/WebGL_API/Tutorial/Getting_started_with_WebGL), you can start rendering into it.
-A simple thing we can do is draw a simple square untextured plane, so let's start there, by building code to draw a square plane.
+A simple thing we can do is draw an untextured square plane, so let's start there.

 The complete source code for this project is [available on GitHub](https://github.com/mdn/dom-examples/webgl-examples/tree/master/tutorial/sample2).